r-pufky/docs/markdown-style-guide.md

 ### Commands
 * Formatting per [all blocks style][sT].
 * Context helper in header block for command shell type.
-* inline blocks are allowed.
+* Inline blocks are allowed.
 * Never include user/permission elevation in command context (e.g. `sudo` etc).
   This adds to the length of the instruction without adding value.
 If the user should be operating in a different user context, call it out explicitly